Estate Planning

 Get In Touch

 For financial and estate planning, you should understand the differences between a living trust vs a family trust.
-You might be advised to get a trust to protect your assets, but each type of trust serves a different purpose.
+Someone may advise you to use a trust to protect your assets.
+But what is a family trust and how does it differ from a living trust?

 Definitions: Living Trusts vs Family Trusts

-A living trust allows you to transfer assets to your beneficiaries while you’re still alive.
-This ensures a smooth transition of your wealth to your beneficiaries.
-A major advantage of having a living trust is that it avoids probate.
+A living trust lets you transfer assets to your beneficiaries while you’re still alive.
+It ensures a smooth transition of your wealth to your beneficiaries.
+A major advantage: it avoids probate.
 While it isn't inherently bad, the probate process is often time-consuming and costly.

 What is a family trust?
-Family trusts, sometimes called family revocable living trusts, are a wise decision to secure assets for family members.
-This document ensures the secure and organized management of your family's assets.
+Family trusts, sometimes called family revocable living trusts, secure assets for family members.
+They manage and distribute assets exclusively to family.
+Also, they give you control, safeguard assets, and can help reduce taxes for beneficiaries.

 Is a Family Trust a Living Trust?

-While a family trust can be a living one, not all living trusts are family living trusts.
+Yes and no. While a family trust can be a living one, not all living trusts are family living trusts.
 Technically, any trust with family members as the beneficiaries is a family trust.
-The differences may vary based on the context and specific provisions of the trust.
+But a living trust vs revocable trust show that both can be revocable trusts or irrevocable trusts:

 What's the Purpose of a Living Trust vs a Family Trust?